arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 * To collaborate in your IoT projects sharing real-time data dashboards and programs
 * To integrate your IoT Project with an LMS tool
 * To customize your projects with additional functionalities provided by APIS
+* To handle several students' accounts with one Admin

 ### Buy a School Plan